owmen/spring-boot-maven-example/README.md

 in order to sustain that user growth.

 This Application's Purpose:
-* Get the most recent Message for a User
+* Get the most recent message for a user
-* Get all Messages for a User
+* Get all messages for a user
-* Search a Users Messages for given text
+* Search a user's messages for given text
-* Create a new Message for a User
+* Create a new message for a user

 Call To Action:
 Cost is not an issue.
 They'd like to use whatever is best for the Product's performance and quality.